-Over the years, I have read that humans only first notice their hair loss when around one-half of existing scalp hair has disappeared.
-I am not sure if this is a proven fact, and it does seem hard to believe.
-I would have guessed that one would notice significant hair loss even after one-quarter of ones locks have disappeared.
+It is said that humans first notice their scalp hair loss only after one-half of existing head hair has disappeared.
+I am not sure if this is a proven fact.
+I would have guessed that one would notice significant thinning even after one-quarter of ones locks have disappeared.
+The normal rate of daily hair loss varies significantly from person to person.

-On average, a human scalp measures 120 square inches.
+A typical human scalp measures 120 square inches (774 square cm).
 According to Harvard Biological Numbers database, The color of your hair makes a difference as to how many strands are on your head:

 - If you are a blonde, you likely have the most hair at birth at around 150,000 follicles.